 Avoid chemical skin care that can disrupt your skin barrier.
 Instead, seek out natural, organic and biodynamic products that maintain strength and integrity.
 These types of ingredients infuse the skin with beneficial nutrients that optimize its health and fortify its barrier.

-When shopping for your favorite skin care products, beware counterfeit cosmetics masquerading as the real thing.
-These often include ineffective - and even harmful ingredients - that won’t do your skin barrier any favors.
+When shopping for your favorite skin care products, beware of counterfeit cosmetics masquerading as the real thing.
+These often include ineffective and even harmful ingredients - that won’t do your skin barrier any favors.

 Part of maintaining a healthy skin barrier is keeping your skin microbiome balanced.
 The microbiome is a community of bacteria that live on the surface of your skin.
 Environmental stressors can disturb our skin’s microbiome, affecting the skin’s moisture barrier and leading to dry, dull, and reactive skin.
 Gently prime your skin and restore its natural balance with the nourishing Kombucha Microbiome Balancing Essence.
 A blend of pre, pro* and postbiotics work harmoniously to enhance luminosity while key ingredients like white tea and jasmine flower soothe dry, dull skin for a healthy-looking glow.
 You can also use the Kombucha Microbiome Foaming Cleanser.
 This lightweight liquid-to-foam cleanser is crafted with targeted micellar technology to gently remove impurities without over-stripping the skin.